-- Optimize Coefficients: The look-up tables employed in the filter mechanization can be optimized to minimize the amount of FPGA logic fabric employed by the core.
+- Coefficient Data Type: The coefficient data can be specified as either signed or unsigned.
+When the signed option is selected conventional two's complement representation is assumed.
+The Coefficient Data Type parameter is accessed using the Coefficients user UI shown in Figure 29.
+This sub-panel is enabled using the Coefficients button on the primary GUI. - Optimize Coefficients: The look-up tables employed in the filter mechanization can be optimized to minimize the amount of FPGA logic fabric employed by the core.
 The optimization is data (filter coefficient set) dependent. - Load Coefficients: The filter coefficients are supplied in a coefficient or coe file.
 This is an ASCII file with a ".coe" extension.
 The file format is described in detail below.
 Activating this button brings-up a browser window that lets the user select a coefficient file.
-The Load Coefficients button is accessed using the Coefficients user UI shown in Figure 23.
+The Load Coefficients button is accessed using the Coefficients user UI shown in Figure 29.
 This subpanel is enabled using the Coefficients button on the primary GUI. - Show Coefficients: Selecting this button on the GUI activates a dialog box that displays the filter coefficient data. - Output Options: The filter output bus can be registered or unregistered.
 When the registered output option is selected, the filter output bus DOUT is maintained at the core output between successive assertions of RDY.
 In the unregistered mode the output sample is only valid when RDY is active.
 At other times the port will change on successive clock cycles. - Design Info: This field reports the filter latency (the number of clock cycles between presenting an input data sample and the corresponding filter output sample) and the number of clock cycles per output sample.
 The filter latency is also available in the component instantiation file.
 This file has a base-name that is the same as the filter component name, with a .vho extension for a VHDL design flow or a .veo extension for a Verilog flow.
-For example, if the filter component name is my_filt, and a VHDL flow has been selected, the instantiation file will be named my_fir.vho.
-If a Verilog flow had been selected this file would be called my_fir.veo.
+For example, if the filter component name is my\filt, and a VHDL flow has been selected, the instantiation file will be named my\fir.vho.
+If a Verilog flow had been selected this file would be called my\fir.veo.